Military Transition To A Civilian Job Cover Letter

 I am fully trained to work on commercial, residential, and industrial cooling and heating systems.
 My overall experience makes me well-equipped for troubleshooting, installing, and repairing all types of systems.

 My military years helped me to sharpen my interpersonal skills, so I am not only proficient at compressors, schematic drawings, and air handlers but I have a strong focus on customer service.
-I identified that how to make customers feel confident and satisfactory.
+I identified how to make customers feel confident and satisfactory.

 I am ensuring that my service will be very helpful for you.
-If you are interested we can have a meeting in next week as per your time convenience.
+If you are interested, we can have a meeting in next week as per your time convenience.

 I look forward to meeting you.
 Thank you for your time and consideration.